raspichu/moe-button-multiplayer/README.md

 Page with a button in the middle that can click and updates number of clicks in real time with others users

-Page is stored in: https://zenstt.com/moe-button-multiplayer/
+You can try it out in: https://zenstt.com/moe-button-multiplayer/

 Don't click too hard.